 The Master of Arts degree in Audiology is an advanced non-clinical degree program designed for those students seeking careers in hearing and acoustics.
 Those interested in becoming a licensed clinical audiologist should apply to the Doctor of Audiology degree program.

-- Bachelor's degree (not necessarily in speech-language pathology and audiology)
+- Bachelor's degree from an accredited college or university (not necessarily in speech-language pathology and audiology)

 - Official college transcript(s)

 - GRE scores (effective for spring 2023 admission, the GRE will no longer be required)

 - English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning one of the following:

 - Minimum 587 TOEFL PBT score (paper-based version)